-An MRCP scan is a scan that uses magnetic resonance imaging (MRI) to produce pictures of the liver, bile ducts, gallbladder and pancreas.
+An MRCP scan is a scan that uses magnetic resonance imaging to produce pictures of your liver, bile ducts, gallbladder and pancreas.

 What is MRCP?

 MRCP stands for magnetic resonance cholangiopancreatography.
-MRCP is a type of magnetic resonance imaging (for more information see the separate leaflet called MRI Scan).
-MRCP produces detailed images of the liver, gallbladder, bile ducts, pancreas and pancreatic duct.
+MRCP is a type of magnetic resonance imaging (MRI).
+See separate leaflet called MRI Scan for more details.
+MRCP produces detailed images of your liver, gallbladder, bile ducts, pancreas and pancreatic duct.

 What is MRCP used for?